aws/awsui-documentation/components/input.md

 # Input

-A control that enables the user to input a single line of text.
+With the input control, users can input a single line of text.